The Wandering Jew

 his (masculine) archetype has been found in poems and stories since the

 thirteenth century.
-The first literary record of such a doomed wanderer is found in the
+The first literary record of the doomed wanderer is found in the

 Flores Historiarum, a chronicle of Roger of Wendover, a monk of St.

 Albans (d.
 1237).
-The account there given was incorporated with some slight amplifications into the
+That account was then incorporated with some slight amplifications into the

 Historia Major of Matthew Paris (d.
 1259).
 The legend